-For the three months ended March 31, 2023 and 2022, individual projects with significant changes in estimated margins did not have a material net impact on our operating results.
-The status of our projects in backlog at March 31, 2023, which have previously experienced changes in estimates, is as follows:
+For the three and six months ended June 30, 2023, significant changes in estimated margins on projects negatively impacted operating results for our Shipyard Division by \$0.8 million.
+For the three and six months ended June 30, 2022, individual projects with significant changes in estimated margins did not have a material net impact on our operating results.
+The changes in estimates for the 2023 periods were associated with the following: